 Health care is one of the most costly barriers that individuals with disabilities like visual impairment face.
 Not only is the cost of health care higher for an individual with vision loss, but according to the Equal Rights Center, many health care facilities do not meet the legal requirements for treating individuals with disabilities.
 In its investigation, the company revealed significant barriers in the structural accessibility of doctors’ offices and equipment and ineffective communication for individuals who are blind or have low vision.

 Financial assistance for individuals who are blind stretches across non-profit organizations, government programs and independent programs specifically created to help cover the costs of health care.
-You can find a variety of resources for financial assistance for the visually impaired on the People Pledge USA blog.
+You can find a variety of resources for financial assistance for the visually impaired on websites like that of Prevent Blindness.
 It lists resources for paying for medical and surgical equipment, medicare and additional government financial assistance programs.
 There are even organizations specifically designed for children and teens with visual impairment as well as resources for adults who are visually impaired.

 4. Finding a Job

 The biggest barrier for individuals who are visually impaired to find work opportunities is the number of available jobs.
 With the right accommodations, those with visual impairments can perform in just as many job sectors as those without vision loss.
 While the job sector is improving every day, more than 60% of people who are visually impaired still remain unemployed.
 The lack of available accessible opportunities weighs heavily on the mental state of those who are visually impaired.
 There are various rehabilitation, vocational and training resources designed specifically to help advance people with vision loss in the job market.